 Second Floor Conference Room

-Note: Agenda items may be taken out of order or merged as deemed appropriate by the Committee.
+Note: Agenda items may be taken out of order or merged as deemed appropriate by the Board.
 Action may be taken on all items.

 1. Roll Call